manojtpillai/kubuculum/README.md

 kubuculum is a tool for running fio and other benchmarks in a k8s environment.
 One of its main goals is to support troubleshooting of performance problems across organizational boundaries.
-A typical scenario is a user outside your organization who is not an expert in your storage solution, running it and reporting performance issues; with kubuculum, you can have them run specific benchmarks and share with you benchmark output and statistics from the run for analysis.
+A typical scenario is, a user outside your organization who is not an expert in your storage solution, running it and reporting performance issues; with kubuculum, you can have them run specific benchmarks and share with you benchmark output and statistics for analysis.
 To this end:

 - The tool is written to be very simple to use.
-It should be possible to get it up and running in under 10 minutes.
+It should be possible to get going with it in a few minutes.

 - Output from a run is collected into a timestamped directory.
-This directory can be tarred and shared, e.g. by attaching it to a defect tracking tool.
+You can then *tar/zip* this directory and share, it e.g. by attaching it to a defect tracking tool.

-- Output from a run includes not only output of the benchmark but also other information that is needed to validate that the run.
-For example, the fio benchmarks in kubuculum store not only fio output, but also ls -l output of the data directory that shows number of files created and their sizes.
+- Output from a run includes not only output of the benchmark but also other information that is useful in validating the run.
+For example, the fio benchmarks in kubuculum store not only fio output, but also *ls -l* output of the data directory that shows number of files created and their sizes.
 Simiilarly, mongodb runs include output of commands like replication status and db settings.

-- kubuculum can also collect system stats (iostat, sar, top) from specified nodes in text format into the run output directory, to facilitate analysis of the run.
+- kubuculum can also collect system stats (iostat, sar, top) in text format from specified nodes into the run output directory to facilitate analysis of the run.

 ## Quick Start